Connected tree-width: Introduction

-Let the \emph{connected order} of a bramble $\mathcal B$ be the least order of a \emph{connected cover}, a cover of $\mathcal B$ spanning a connected subgraph.
-Since every bramble is covered by a part in any given \td, graphs of \ctw~ $< k$ cannot have brambles of connected order $> k$.
-I conjecture that the converse of this holds too:
+To adapt this duality to \ctw, let the \emph{connected order} of a bramble be the least order of a connected cover, a cover spanning a connected subgraph.
+Given any \td\ of a graph, it is well known and easy to show that every bramble is covered by a part of that \td.
+Hence graphs of \ctw\ $< k$ cannot have brambles of connected order $> k$. \autoref{thm:CycleTheorem} will enable us to prove a qualitative converse of this: